 Men would also wear a third layer called a

 kamleika while kayaking.
-Kamleikas were made of seal intestines and
+Kamleikas were made of

-although some Aleut people surprised the Russians by preferring to go barefoot even in the snow!
+lined with grass, although some Aleut people surprised the Russians by preferring to go barefoot even in the snow!

 Here is a website on Native clothing styles.